0n0w1c/electric-grid/readme.md

 *Limitations:*
 Transformator copper wire connections are not included in blueprints.
+Transformator will display a grey colored transformator in the gui and factoriopedia.

 *Notes*
 If Bob's Power and its startup setting for new power poles and substations is enabled, the Overhaul will be deactivated.